mark-summerfield/manpager/README.md

 # Manpager

-A GUI Unix man page view (an alternative to gman).
+A GUI Unix man page viewer (an alternative to gman).

 Manpager presents a browsable tree view of the system’s man pages.